WHAT TO Know

 GO GET YOUR OWN FOOD

-WEATHER PLANS
+WEATHER PLANS!!!

 Y25 is happening at the mercy of the elements and a very small budget.
 We are only able to rent the space for the weekend of June 7.
 If weather conditions (or any other catastrophes) make outdoor playing unsafe on Sat June 7, we will reschedule the remaining plays for Sun June 8.
 If weather conditions (or any other catastrophes) make outdoor playing unsafe on both Sat June 7 and Sun June 8, we will have to cancel the event entirely, with no further days available to reschedule.
-If you are making a major trip to come see Y25, check our homepage for announcements before you go.
+If you are making a major trip to come see Y25, be sure to check our homepage for announcements before you go.

 As you’ll learn at our page on understanding medieval religious content (click here), medieval York’s players took for granted that everyone then in attendance was culturally Catholic.
 Centuries before the plays were written down, England’s leaders had cruelly de-legalized and expelled Jewish people from their kingdom; as a result, by the late fifteenth century, as much as York’s cultural Catholic community had a relatively flexible, freewheeling approach to their own religion, they inherited a gross ignorance of what any other religious cultures even look like.
 Non-Christian characters in medieval drama often swear by a weird grab-bag “other religion” which mixes together symbols and garbled names from Judaism, Islam, and Greco-Roman paganism.